 You will now deliberately introduce an error into the circuit and recompile the project:

-Project » Compile PCB Project Multivibrator.PrjPcb) to check for errors.
+- Recompile the project (Project » Compile PCB Project Multivibrator.PrjPcb) to check for errors.
 The Messages panel will display warning messages indicating you have unconnected pins in your circuit.
-The

 Before you finish this section of the tutorial, let's fix the error in our schematic.